Macaulay2/Workshop-2025-Tulane/Projects.md

 A group of undergraduate students who I supervised worked on a neat algorithm for invariants of groups like (Z/p)^k (see https://github.com/lrizzolo/m2invariants).
 The algorithm idea has not been implemented fully because it requires first some "seed" invariants to start from.
 I think that if we can find in M2 a way to compute quickly a basis of the kernel of a matrix over a finite field of characteristic p, these elements can be used as seeds.
 I suspect that this method could be super quick if the linear algebra over FF_p is not an obstacle.
 There might be other interesting things in the students' repo, so feel free to explore!
 The students also gave a nice talk on their work, check out the video on YouTube https://www.youtube.com/watch?v=BhZbL95cUHw

+## Interfacing with GAP

+Michael's proposal: Macaulay2 apparently have a built-in interface with GAP.
+It would be interesting to see if we could implement the group actions from GAP, in addition to current matrix representations.

+- New packages OpenMath and SCSCP for communicating via SCSCP with OpenMath to programs such as GAP and Maple have been developed, thanks to Dan Roozemond.
+They depend on the new package XML, which uses the libxml2 library to parse XML code. [https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/Macaulay2Doc/html/_changes_cm_sp1.3.html](Macaulay2 + GAP)